boxfish-studio/cookie-manager/README.md

 - Display a customizable popup to accept or reject cookies.
 Pop up consists of:
   - Title, body, accept/reject buttons and a link to Privacy Policy page.
 - Create a cookie library showing:
-  - Tables with details about site's necessary cookies and additional cookies: cookie name, provider name, purpose, expiry, type.
+  - Tables with details about site's necessary cookies and additional cookies: cookie name, provider name and url, cookie category, purpose, expiry and type.
-  - Radio inputs (accept all, reject all) and submit button to update preferences.
+  - Radio inputs (allow or reject all cookies) and a button to update preferences.

 ### Built with